AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Logistics planning

-Logistics requires significant planning that requires coordinating suppliers, customers, and different units within the company.
-Machine learning solutions can facilitate planning activities as they are good at dealing with scenario analysis and numerical analytics, both of which are crucial for planning.
+Logistics requires significant planning that involves coordinating suppliers, customers, and various units within the company.
+Machine learning solutions can facilitate planning activities, as they excel at handling scenario analysis and numerical analytics, both of which are crucial for effective planning.

 1. Demand forecasting